EricMTodd/facets_of_ruby/README.md

 Chapters 1 - 6 are contained in hello_world.rb.

 Chapter: 7
-Section: 7.0 - Flow Control
+Section: 7.5 - A Few Things to Try
-Page: 37
+Page: 49